Need to talk? Call 1800 882 436.

 Key facts

-• There are many non-medical methods you can use to help relieve pain and discomfort during labour and birth.
+• There are many non-medical options you can use to help relieve pain and discomfort during labour.

-• Ask your hospital or birth centre about which pain relief techniques they can provide.
+• Ask your hospital or birth centre about which pain relief options they can provide.

 Active birth is when you choose to move your body in different positions during labour.